Analog Devices (ADI)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Analog Devices’s sales grew at an impressive 14.5% compounded annual growth rate over the last five years.
+Luckily, Analog Devices’s sales grew at an impressive 14.9% compounded annual growth rate over the last five years.
 Its growth beat the average semiconductor company and shows its offerings resonate with customers.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
-Analog Devices’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 5.4% over the last two years.
+Analog Devices’s recent performance shows its demand has slowed significantly as its revenue was flat over the last two years.
+Analog Devices Year-On-Year Revenue Growth

-This quarter, Analog Devices reported robust year-on-year revenue growth of 25.9%, and its $3.08 billion of revenue topped Wall Street estimates by 2.1%.
-Beyond the beat, we believe the company is still in the early days of an upcycle as this was the third consecutive quarter of growth - a typical upcycle tends to last 8-10 quarters.
-Company management is currently guiding for a 27.9% year-on-year increase in sales next quarter.
+This quarter, Analog Devices reported wonderful year-on-year revenue growth of 30.4%, and its $3.16 billion of revenue exceeded Wall Street’s estimates by 1.5%.
+Beyond the beat, this marks 4 straight quarters of growth, implying that Analog Devices is in the middle of its cycle - a typical upcycle generally lasts 8-10 quarters.
+Company management is currently guiding for a 32.6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 12.5% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and suggests its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months.
+While this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Product Demand & Outstanding Inventory